 - If your hair gets greasy or dirty, it might be worth giving it a shampoo in place of cowashing once a week, but ensure the shampoo is gentle and sulphate free.

-- When you first begin the CG Method, you’ll need to cleanse your hair of any build up in your hair.
-Do this by replacing cowashing with a stripping shampoo – baby shampoo works perfectly.
+- When you first begin the CG Method, it is essential to cleanse your hair of any build up in your hair.
+Do this by replacing cowashing with a stripping shampoo (with sulfate’s in it) – baby shampoo works perfectly.

 - Many people like to use a deep conditioner once a week to give their hair an extra moisture boost.